kozobrodov/jb-task/README.md

 1. `file-tree-data-provider` which contains pluggable data provider for getting information about files in specific directory

-Since there modules use the same test data for tests, this test data resides in a separate directory [test-data](https://github.com/kozobrodov/jb-task/tree/master/test-data/).
+Since these modules use the same test data for tests, this test data resides in a separate directory [test-data](https://github.com/kozobrodov/jb-task/tree/master/test-data/).

 There is also a [frontend](https://github.com/kozobrodov/jb-task/tree/master/frontend) directory